KernFerm/Bandersnatch-Interactive-Player/README.md

 ## 🌐 How to Use

-1. Place all files in the same folder.
-2. Ensure the `.vtt` subtitle file is correctly named and accessible.
+1. **Download the video file** from: `https://fv5-2.files.fm/down.php?i=wc9kkj5mdc&n=Black.Mirror.Bandersnatch.2018.720p.WEB-DL.x264.DUAL.mkv`
+2. **Place the downloaded video file** in the same folder as `index.html` with the exact filename: `Black.Mirror.Bandersnatch.2018.720p.WEB-DL.x264.DUAL.mkv`
+3. **Ensure all required files are present**:
+   - `bandersnatch.js` (contains interactive metadata)
+   - `SegmentMap.js` (contains segment timing definitions)
-3. Open `index.html` in a browser that supports fullscreen and `video` autoplay.
+4. **Open `index.html`** in a browser that supports fullscreen and `video` autoplay
-4. Start watching and make choices!
+5. **Start watching and make choices!**

-> ⚠️ Note: This version streams from nebulaflix.stream.
-Make sure to test whether the video loads properly and that the site permits embedding.
+> ⚠️ Note: This version uses a local video file.
+Host on a local server (e.g., with `python3 -m http.server`) to avoid browser restrictions.
 This project is for educational and memorial purposes only.

 ## 🚀 Optional Improvements